RobTillaart/DS1804/README.md

 **Experimental**

 The library implements a class for the DS1804 potentiometer.
-These devices come in 10K, 50 K and 100K and allows control in 100 steps.
+These devices come in 10K, 50K and 100K and allows control in 100 steps.

 The DS1804 has a simple pulse interface and cannot be read back so the library cannot provide the current position of the wiper.